 - It is affecting your enjoyment of your home or garden because it is too tall

-The Council may intervene if these three criteria are met and after all other options (such as speaking directly with your neighbour) have been exhausted.
-A fee of £375.00 must be paid in advance, before we can consider your complaint.
+We may intervene if these three criteria are met and after all other options (such as speaking directly with your neighbour) have been tried.
+A fee of £375 must be paid in advance, before we can consider your complaint.

-An information pack providing details of what the Council can and can't do in the circumstances, is available to download below:
+An information pack providing details of what the council can and can't do, is available to download below:

-We aim to respond initially to your complaints and requests within 10 working days although, depending on the nature and circumstances of the particular issue, full resolution may take significantly longer.
+We aim to respond within 10 working days.
+However, depending on the nature and circumstances of the particular issue, this may take longer.